 Here are some examples:

-4 GB: if you are running on an extreme budget then you can go for 4 GB of RAM.
+4 GB: if you are running on an extreme budget, you can go for 4 GB RAM for PC.
 It can be used in some tablets or low and chrome books.

-8 GB: if you are a basic Windows gamer with lower settings then you can pick 8 GB of RAM.
+8 GB: if you are a basic Windows gamer with lower settings, you can pick 8 GB RAM for PC.
 It is generally installed in several entry-level notebooks.

-32 GB: 32 GB of RAM is considered as an appropriate pick.
-It is beneficial for gamers as they can boost the performance levels in some heavy games too.
+32 GB: 38 GB RAM for PC is considered an appropriate pick.
+It is beneficial for gamers as they can also boost the performance levels in some heavy games.

 64 GB: if you are an owner of any workstation or a professional editor, engineer, or in related fields, then you can go for it.